Catalyst Mission Grant Recipients 2020-2021

 Te Deum www.te-deum.org

 Te Deum offers concert experiences that inspire the listener and foster community.
-A volunteer ensemble of professional quality, Te Deum performs spiritually compelling choral music with excellence for audiences across the Kansas City region.
-Te Deum gives multiple concerts a year in various styles and assembling different vocal and instrumental forces.
+A volunteer ensemble of professional quality, Te Deum performs spiritually compelling choral music with excellence for audiences across the Kansas City region and beyond.
+Te Deum gives multiple concerts a year in various styles, assembling different vocal and instrumental forces.
 One of those concerts, Te Deum Antiqua, is focused on early music.
-Te Deum’s musical repertoire consists of sacred music, a term understood in an expansive and inclusive way, that is challenging and innovative, programmed in an informed and intentional way.
+Te Deum’s musical repertoire consists of sacred music, a term Te Deum defines expansively and inclusively, that is challenging and innovative, programmed in an informed and intentional way.
+Te Deum is committed to the safety of its members and audiences and will present all concerts virtually until it is appropriate to convene public choir performances once again.

 Theatre for Young America www.tya.org